USDA Well Water Testing in North Carolina

 How Our USDA Water Testing Process Works

-A trained Well Water NC technician collects the water sample on-site as a disinterested third party, completes chain-of-custody documentation, and submits the sample to a North Carolina state-certified laboratory.
+A trained technician collects the well water sample on-site and submits it to a North Carolina state-certified or EPA-recognized laboratory using documented procedures designed to support lender review.

 What USDA Buyers and Real Estate Professionals AreSaying